Visiting medical students from the U.S. and Canada

 Block Calendar: Your clerkship dates must correspond with our Clinical Elective Schedule.
 You must start at the beginning of the block(s) and finish at the end of the block(s).
 To Apply:

-- Complete the VSAS application and upload all supplemental materials to VSAS.
+4. Complete the Visiting Student Learning Opportunities (VSLO) Program (www.aamc.org/vslo) application and upload all supplemental materials to VSLO.
 No action will be taken on your application until it is complete.
 Departments may not "pre-enroll" or hold spaces for potential visiting students, regardless of their intent or qualifications.

 Cancellations: You must withdraw at least 6 weeks before your starting date.
 Fees are non-refundable.
 All cancellations and changes must be made in writing to the Clerkship Administrator.